sergei-mironov/litrepl/README.md

 ⚙️ Installation
 --------------

-This repository contains the Litrepl tool, packaged as both a standalone Python application and a Vim plugin interface.
-The author's preferred method is using Nix, but if you choose not to use it, you'll need to install both components separately.
+This repository hosts the Litrepl tool, a standalone command-line application and an interface plugin for the Vim editor.
+The author's preferred installation method is using Nix, but if you choose not to use it, you'll need to install one or both components separately.
 Below, we outline several common installation methods.

 <details open><summary><b>Release versions, from Pypi and Vim.org</b></summary><p>